The Life and Work

 Steve Bates

-Steve Bates is a science fiction writer.
-His latest novel, "Castle of Sand," is available on Amazon and from Barnes & Noble in paperback and Kindle formats, as well as other e-book outlets.
+His previous novel, "Castle of Sand," is available on Amazon and from Barnes & Noble in paperback and Kindle formats, as well as other e-book outlets.
 His first novel, "Back to You," is also available on Amazon.
-Steve's short stories have appeared in numerous publications, including Kzine and Perihelion.
+Steve's short stories have appeared in more than a dozen print and online publications.

 His blog, “In Sight”, was launched in 2013.
 He has published several works of short fiction in print and online, including: